-The RLCs and service nodes determine the integrated Ethernet devices by only accepting DHCP leases from the SGI Management Center (SMC) for SGI ICE X. SMC for SGI ICE X uses option code 149 by default.
+The RLCs and service nodes determine the integrated Ethernet devices by accepting DHCP leases that belong only to the SGI ICE X system.
+SGI ICE X systems use DHCP option code 149 by default.
 In rare situations, a house network DHCP server could be configured to use this option code.
-In this case, nodes that are connected to the house network can mistake a house DHCP server as being an SMC for SGI ICE X DCHP server, which can lead to an installation failure.
+In this case, nodes that are connected to the house network can mistake a house DHCP server as belonging to the SGI ICE X DCHP server, which can lead to an installation failure.
 Change this option code only if absolutely necessary.